aurelg/ipfs-wormhole/README.md

 ipfs-wormhole.sh receive <tag>
 ```

+Will retrieve the file over IPFS if IPFS is installed and running, or if it's
+not, over HTTPS thanks to the [Cloudflare IPFS
-Will retrieve the file over IPFS, decrypt it and save it locally.
+gateway](https://cloudflare-ipfs.com), decrypt it and save it locally.

 ## Check dependencies